The great outdoors are even greater when you’re with your dog!

-Here’s a checklist of considerations to run through before you bring your pup along with you on a watery adventure:
+Here’s a checklist of considerations to run through before you bring your pup along with you on a kayaking adventure:

 - Your dog’s feelings about the water: This may seem like a no-brainer, but your dog’s feelings towards the water are an important factor to carefully consider before you bring him on a kayak.
 You don’t want him panicking or scared the entire time you’re out cruising when he should be relaxing.
 Don’t know how your pooch feels about the water?
 Introduce her to water gradually, by starting with a little walk through shallow water before you bring him out on the boat.

 - Safety on the water: Kayaks are generally safe by design, but with a pup as a passenger there are a few special considerations.
-Chiefly, make sure you have an appropriately-sized and comfortable flotation device for your dog.
-But aside from fitting your dog with a life vest, you’ll also want to make sure your pooch is on a leash and fully in your control at all times.
+Chiefly, make sure you have an appropriately-sized and comfortable life jacket for your dog.
+But aside from fitting your dog with a life vest, you’ll also want to avoid choppy water and make sure your pooch is on a leash at all times.

 - Water conditions: For less experienced kayaking pups, you’ll want to be especially cautious on your first couple of trips out.
-Make sure you’re kayaking on tranquil water for starters, preferably on the shallow side.
+Make sure you’re kayaking on a tranquil body of water for starters, preferably on the shallow side.
 Flat waters are much safer for paddling puppers than whitewater rapids.

 Check out our infographic below to see some more general safety tips for aquatic doggo adventures (not all are applicable to kayaks).